Your Cart

 Many smoothies tend to be high in carbs, moderate in protein and absent of fats, for example.
 Many baked breakfasts are practically all carb and fat, with scant protein.

 Instead, try to get at least 20 to 30 percent of your meal with each macronutrient.
 Protein is needed for gut health because it helps to maintain the balance of good and bad bacteria.
-How to eat more protein?
-You want to make sure you have sufficient protein foods and protein supplements on hand.
+Check out our balanced macronutrients protein shakes that use Multi Collagen Advanced Lean protein powder, for example.

 Minimally processed carbohydrates support a healthy gut, and dietary fiber is used by intestinal microbes for energy and can make your "net carbs" (total carb grams minus fiber grams) lower.
 Meanwhile, good fats like avocados, eggs and grass-fed butter can also support your gut.

 Here are some great breakfasts for your gut and get your day going right.
-First, here are a few balanced breakfasts that use Bone Broth Protein, a supplement supports the gut, as one of the ingredients:
+First, here are a few balanced breakfasts that use Bone Broth Protein, a supplement that supports the gut, as one of the ingredients:

 4. Avoid foods that can “disrupt” your gut